 - Communication issues between client and server segment – Scripts

-- Client issues because of Antivirus softwares – Scripts
+- Client issues because of Antivirus software – Scripts

 Other Causes – Fix SCCM Client Issues

-I have highlighted some of the policy configuration and maintenance tasks related issues.
-I think this list can be used as a checklist to understand whether these are causing issues with client health in your SCCM environment.
+I have highlighted some of the issues related to policy configuration and maintenance tasks.
+This list can be used as a checklist to understand whether these are causing problems with client health in your SCCM environment.

 - Client Policy for Content Cache